Realtors Can Absolutely Benefit From Twitter Use

 Share Tips for Home Buyers

 People buying a home may not trust an agent YET.
 They want to just look at houses.
-They may not know yet what they can actually afford.
-They don’t know who to ask first.
+He or she may not know yet what they can actually afford.
+Some don’t know who to ask first.
 You can be that first person they make a connection with.

 — Bill Gassett (@massrealty) May 22, 2016